huytd/goxkey/README.md

 The input engine (`vi-rs`) will receive this buffer and convert it to a correct word, for example: `vieetj` will be transformed into `việt`.

-The result string will be sent back to `bogo-rs`, and from here, we will perform an edit on the target application.
+The result string will be sent back to `goxkey`, and from here, we will perform an edit on the target application.
 The edit is done using [the BACKSPACE technique](https://notes.huy.rocks/posts/go-tieng-viet-linux.html#k%C4%A9-thu%E1%BA%ADt-backspace).
 It's unreliable but it has the benefit of not having the pre-edit line, worth it.